divio/getting-started-with-aspnet-core/README.md

 Alternatively, build this app locally using Docker:

 1. Ensure [Docker](https://docs.docker.com/get-docker/) is installed and running.
-2. Run `docker compose build` to build fresh images.
+2. Clone this repository locally.
-3. Run `docker compose up` to start the project.
+3. Build the app with `docker compose build`.
-4. Open `http://localhost` in your favorite web browser.
+6. Run the app using `docker compose up`.
-5. Run `docker compose down --remove-orphans` to stop the Docker containers.
+7. Open [http://localhost:8000]() to view your app.